Veterans Memorial Rose Garden

 Comments

 This garden was envisioned as a living memorial to Minnesota veterans.
 The idea was proposed by Thomas W. Walsh, who served in both World Wars I and II and was a rose enthusiast.
-Ground was broken on the garden by then governor Orville Freeman in 1955 and the three plot garden was dedicated in June of 1956.
+The ground was broken on the garden by then-governor Orville Freeman in 1955 and the three plot garden was dedicated in June of 1956.
 Arranged by color and type, the garden has about 800 roses, a mix of hybrid teas, grandifloras and multifloras.
 The garden is geometric and formal in layout and lacks signage.